From museum-hopping to cheap happy hour deals to nature hikes in Singapore, here’s our list of affordable things to do for budget-friendly fun.

 25. View the city skyline from up top

-Rooftop bars and restaurants are perfect for food and drinks with a view, but if you’re avoiding booze at the moment, make a pit stop at the Sands Skypark (from $11 per person) for a breathtaking panorama of the city.
+Rooftop bars and restaurants are perfect for food and drinks with a view, but if you’re avoiding booze at the moment, make a pit stop at the Sands Skypark ($32 per adult) for a breathtaking panorama of the city.
 From your sky-high vantage point, you’ll easily spot landmarks like Gardens by the Bay, the Singapore Flyer, Esplanade and the Merlion.